imtone1/todoist/README.md

 # Todoist Task Adding Project

 Idea behind this project is to make it easier to plan your studies.
 You can add tasks to Todoist and then visualize them in a chart.
+See how I use it myself in section [How I use this project](#how-i-use-this-project).

 This project provides a Python script for adding tasks to your [Todoist](https://todoist.com) account.
 Functions for adding tasks from csv file are located in the todoist.py file.
 See documentation of the file in [Todoist adding functions](#todoist-adding-functions) section.